Managing Agents

 • Command (yellow) — Client terminal connections

-Each entry shows the process label, version (for agents), PID, and the underlying command.
+Each entry shows the process label, version (for agents), and the underlying command.
 You can stop any process directly from this view.
-The list refreshes automatically every 3 seconds.
+The list refreshes automatically.